qeesung/gitaly/doc/PROCESS.md

 Sometimes, we need to work on both Gitaly and GitLab Rails implementations in parallel.
 Ideally, we can define and publish all Protobuf changes beforehand.
 In practice, a complicated change might require modifying the Protobuf multiple times until reaching a stable state.
-It's more convenient to let GitLab Rails point the gem to the the developing branch in Gitaly.
+It's more convenient to let GitLab Rails point the gem to the developing branch in Gitaly.

 In the local environment, we can point it to the developing gem using following steps: